tahiri-lab/aPhyloGeo-pipeline/README.md

     -   [`config.yaml`](https://github.com/tahiri-lab/aPhyloGeo-pipeline/blob/main/config/config.yaml)  - analysis-specific settings (e.g., bootstrap_threshold, rf_threshold, step_size, window_size, data_type etc.) <br>
 **Note**: You should set the parameters and threshold in the `config.yaml` file according to your research needs.
 When setting the parameters and threshold, please modify the corresponding values.
 Remember **not** to change the parameter names or file names.
 	-   **Thresholds** in `config.yaml`:
-		- bootstrap_threshold: Only sliding windows with bootstrap values greater than user-set bootstrap_threshold will be written to the output file.
+		- `bootstrap_threshold`: Only sliding windows with bootstrap values greater than user-set bootstrap_threshold will be written to the output file.
-		- rf_threshold: The tree distance between each combination of sliding windows and environmental features will be calculated.
+		- `rf_threshold`: The tree distance between each combination of sliding windows and environmental features will be calculated.
 Only sliding windows with Robinson–Foulds (RF) distance below the user-set bootstrap_threshold will be written to the output file.
 	-    **params** in `config.yaml`:
-		- data_type: `aa` for the amino acid dataset (case insensitive); Any other values set by the user will be treated as nucleotide dataset (default).
+			- `data_type`: `aa` for the amino acid dataset (case insensitive); Any other values set by the user will be treated as nucleotide dataset (default).
-		- geo_file:  the location of input file (the environmental data `.csv` )
+			- `geo_file`:  the path of input file (the environmental data `.csv` )
-		- seq_file:  the location of input file (the Multiple Sequence Alignment data `.fasta` )
+			- `seq_file`:  the path of input file (the Multiple Sequence Alignment data `.fasta` ) <br>
+		**Note**: If you want to use a Relative Path to describe the input file, you should use the path related to the `workflow` directory (i.e., the default Present Working Directory should be the `workflow`).
-		- specimen_id: the name of the column containing the sample id in `geo_file`
+			- `specimen_id`: the name of the column containing the sample id in `geo_file`
-		- step_size: the size of the Sliding window movement step (bp)
+			- `step_size`: the size of the Sliding window movement step (bp)
-		- window_size: the size of the Sliding window (bp)
+			- `window_size`: the size of the Sliding window (bp)
-		- strategy: For constructing the phylogenetic tree,  two alternative algorithms are provided, RAxML-Ng and FastTree. `fasttree` for the FastTree strategy (case insensitive); Any other values set by the user will be treated as RAxML-Ng strategy (default).
+			- `strategy`: For constructing the phylogenetic tree,  two alternative algorithms are provided, RAxML-Ng and FastTree. `fasttree` for the FastTree strategy (case insensitive); Any other values set by the user will be treated as RAxML-Ng strategy (default).

 -   **input files**: